Clan MacAlister: 16th century

+During the 15th and 16th centuries, MacAlister clansmen acquired land on the nearby islands of Arran and Bute, including a 1506 grant of Longilwenach to Donald MacAlister, whose descendants established a significant local presence.
+Although the chiefs of Clan MacAlister held no property in Buteshire themselves, the actions and feuds of these island-based clansmen frequently embroiled the chiefship in regional legal and political troubles.

+Following the forfeiture of the Lordship of the Isles in 1493, Clan MacAlister sought protection under the MacDonnells of Dunnyveg, as well as the Earls of Argyll and Hamilton.
+Between 1540 and 1572, the clan actively supported Sorley Boy MacDonnell's military campaigns in Ulster and according to A. and A. Macdonald, there is reason to believe that Clan MacAlister gave him some of his most strenuous support.
+Around 1571–1572, "Owen Mc Owen duffe Mc Alastrain, called the Lord of Loop" (believed to be a son of Chief Alexander MacAlister) was slain fighting English forces in Ireland.
+Following the death of Chief John in 1572, his son Alexander succeeded to the chiefship, received a charter from the Earl of Argyll in 1573, and was subsequently ordered by an Act of Parliament to deliver hostages to ensure peaceable behavior.

 In 1587, Alexander MacAlister of Loup was recorded in the General Band of 1587, in which Highland chiefs were held accountable by the Government for their tenants.
 In 1590, the clan rendered a bond of dependence and service to Lord John Hamilton; shortly afterwards a similar bond was given by the Tutor of Loup and clan members also Lord John Hamilton.
 A. and A. Macdonald state that Clan MacAlister was in no way dependent on the Hamiltons in Kintyre, yet those MacAlisters that settled in Arran and Bute had done so in the lands where the Hamiltons were lords.
 In 1591, Godfrey MacAlister of Loup received a charter from the Earl of Argyll.

 In 1598, a serious quarrel broke out between Godfrey MacAlister of Loup, who had just reached the age of majority, and his former tutor and guardian.
 It is unknown what the reasons for the quarrel were, yet what is known is that MacAlister of Loup had the former tutor murdered.
 The sons of the murdered man then fled to Askomull House which was the Kintyre residence of Angus Macdonald of Dunyvaig.
 The historians A. and A. Macdonald stated that Macdonald of Dunyvaig was the tutor's sons' clan superior.
 MacAlister of Loup was however aided by Sir James Macdonald, younger of Dunyvaig and surrounded the house with several hundred armed men.